benkroeger/oniyi-logger/README.md

 ## Usage

-all log functions work similar to console.log() and can take multiple arguments in a printf()-like way
+all log functions work similar to console.log() and can take multiple arguments in a printf()-like way.
+Note that the debug method is a noop per default.
+To enable `debug` logging, you must use a labled logger,
+and list the label in the `NODE_DEBUG` environment variable.
+`NODE_DEBUG` must be a comma`,` or space` ` separated list

 ```js